How The Town of Nags Head Got Its Name

-One theory dates back to the mid-1800s when an artist/writer who worked for Harper’s New Monthly Magazine visited Nags Head and described the town in great detail in an article that was dated for May of 1860.
+One theory dates back to the mid-1800s when an artist/writer who worked for Harper’s New Monthly Magazine visited Nags Head and described the town in great detail in an article dated May 1860.

-In more basic words, the passage is saying that captains would see the unsteady light from the lantern on the horse moving up and down, and believe that it’s from an anchored ship… meaning that it must be a good place to stop for the night.
+In more basic words, the passage says that captains would see the unsteady light from the lantern on the horse moving up and down and believe that it’s from an anchored ship… meaning that it must be an excellent place to stop for the night.

-Once the ships got closer to the bobbing light, they’d encounter a sandbar, and be stranded on the shoals.
-Then, local pirates would attack and plunder the ships, seizing any and all valuables that were on-board.
+Once the ships got closer to the bobbing light, they’d encounter a sandbar and be stranded on the shoals.
+Then, local pirates would attack and plunder the ships, seizing all valuables on board.

 Named After a Place in England?

-There is another explanation for the town’s name which seems to date back even further than the mid-1800s.
+There is another explanation for the town’s name, which seems to date even further than the mid-1800s.

 Stories from locals say that name was bestowed by an Englishman named Leigh who moved to Perquimans County in the early part of the nineteenth century, joined his neighbors in a visit to the Jockey’s Ridge area, and noticed a striking resemblance between the sandhills and a place called Nag’s Head on the coast of England.